jamf/Jamf-Connect-Resources/README.md

 # In this Repository

-* Jamf Connect PPPC for Enabling FileVault on macOS 10.15 or later
+* Jamf Connect PPPC profile for Enabling FileVault on macOS 10.15 or later
 * Notify Screen Script Template

 ## Jamf Connect Login Configuration Profile Templates